hasenhuettl/fh-joanneum-latex-template-overleaf/README.md

 This fork builds on the initial project for adjustments, error fixes and improvements in structure and imported packages.

+## Use correct Compiler!
+- Open the project in Overleaf
+- Click on Menu
+- Under Settings set Compiler to "LuaLaTex"

 ## My citation workflow
 This is the citation workflow that worked the best for me and I would recommend when working with Overleaf.
 However, this is by far not the only method, and should just be a suggestion for those who are just starting with overleaf and struggling with citations (like I was).